arnabmitra471/attendance-tracker-android/README.md

-# This is an attendance tracker android project specifically meant for teachers to track their student's attendance To Run this project you will need :
+# This is an attendance tracker android project specifically meant for teachers to track their student's attendance.

+ To Run this project you will need :

 - Android Studio